aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to PPS or Online App" h2="Export ODT to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is an open standard for word processing documents, while PPS (PowerPoint Show) is a file format used by Microsoft PowerPoint to store presentations.
+ODT to PPS conversion is necessary when you need to convert a document created in OpenOffice or LibreOffice to a presentation format supported by Microsoft PowerPoint.

+<h2>How Aspose.Total helps for odt to pps conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to PPS conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a suite of powerful file automation APIs that allows you to automate ODT to PPS conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+With Aspose.Words for C++, you can load your ODT file and convert it to HTML.
+Then, with Aspose.Slides for C++, you can load the HTML and create a new presentation, and save it as PPS.
+This way, you can easily convert ODT to PPS without any manual intervention.
+Moreover, Aspose.Total for C++ provides a wide range of features and options to customize the output PPS file.
+You can also add images, text, shapes, and other elements to the output PPS file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}